Lochnivar/ashverse/world-building/california-independence.md

 ## The "Good Riddance" Dynamic

-By the 1920s–1930s, the dynamic is less "California bravely declares independence" and more **"California, please, for the love of God, take your movie stars and leave"** from the rest of the fractured U.S.
+By 1872–1873, the dynamic is less "California bravely declares independence" and more **"California, please, for the love of God, take your movie stars and leave"** from the rest of the fractured U.S.

 ### Who Wants California Gone